ShinRa26/CPractice/README.md

 # VCtrlC
-Rework of VCtrl project in C
+Rework of VCtrl project in C.
+Really just for learning a bit of C.
+...and maybe to clean up VCtrl a bit.